Louisville man dies after stabbing near downtown

-LOUISVILLE, Ky. — A man is dead after he was stabbed near downtown Louisville on July 25.
+LOUISVILLE, Ky. — A man has been identified days after a fatal stabbing near downtown Louisville.

-According to the Jefferson County Coroner, 37-year-old Rayshawn Anderson was stabbed around 11:21 p.m. at Jackson St. and Jefferson St. The next day, he was pronounced dead at University of Louisville Hospital.
+The Jefferson County Coroner said 37-year-old Rayshawn Anderson was stabbed Sunday around 11:21 p.m. at Jackson and Jefferson Streets.

-WHAS11 has reached out to the Louisville Metro Police Department for more information in this case.
+He was taken to UofL Hospital where he died the following day.

+The Homicide Unit is investigating and said that all parties are accounted for.

 ►Make it easy to keep up-to-date with more stories like this.
 Download the WHAS11 News app now.
 For Apple or Android users.